-Loyal Motley Crue fans hoped the group's eighth album, 2000's New Tattoo, would mark the end of a turbulent, unproductive decade that saw the band release just two studio albums and part ways with lead singer Vince Neil for five years.
+Loyal Motley Crue fans hoped the group's eighth album, 2000's New Tattoo, would mark the end of a turbulent, unproductive decade that saw the band release just two studio albums and part ways with singer Vince Neil for five years.

 But before recording commenced, founding drummer Tommy Lee quit the group to pursue his solo band, Methods of Mayhem, saying he was tired of playing songs like "Girls Girls Girls" night after night.
 "I always told myself that when my heart wasn't in it, it was time to quit," he explains in the band's official autobiography The Dirt.
 "And my heart wasn't in it."